 Top New York plastic surgeon Dr. Darrick Antell is board certified in plastic surgery, emphasizing aesthetic / cosmetic surgery.
-One of the plastic surgery procedures he performs is chemical peels.
+One of the plastic surgery procedures he performs is the chemical peel.

-Deciding if chemical peel is right for you.
-Chemical peel is most commonly performed for cosmetic reasons — to enhance your appearance and your self confidence.
-Chemical peel may also remove pre-cancerous skin growths, soften facial acne scars and even control acne.
+Chemical peels are most commonly performed for cosmetic reasons — to enhance your appearance and your self-confidence.
+Chemical peels may also remove pre-cancerous skin growths, soften facial acne scars and even control acne.
 In certain cases, health insurance may cover the peel procedure.
 Be sure to check your policy and contact your insurance company before the procedure is performed.

 Phenol is the strongest of the chemical solutions and produces a deep peel.
 It is used mainly to treat patients with coarse facial wrinkles, areas of blotchy or damaged skin caused by sun exposure, or pre-cancerous growths.
 Since phenol sometimes lightens the treated areas, your skin pigmentation may be a determining factor as to whether or not this is an appropriate treatment for you.
 Phenol is primarily used on the face; scarring may result if it's applied to the neck or other body areas.

 All chemical peels carry some uncertainty and risk.
-Chemical peel is normally a safe procedure when it is performed by a qualified, experienced plastic surgeon.
-However, some unpredictability and risks such as infection and scarring, while infrequent, are possible.
+Chemical peels are normally safe procedures when performed by a qualified, experienced plastic surgeon.
+Though infrequent, there is some risk of infection and scarring. .

 AHA Peels may cause stinging, redness, irritation and crusting.
 However, as the skin adjusts to the treatment regimen, these problems will subside.